calemyers723/cardano-foundation/_posts/2017-10-18-how-cardano-transaction-fees-work.md

 slug: how-cardano-transaction-fees-work
 categories: press
 image: blog-5.jpg
-author: jane_wild
+author: lars_brunjes
-produce_text: The following blog article has been produced by IOHK and syndicated by Cardano Foundation for wider distribution.
+produce_text: This blog article has been produced by IOHK and syndicated by Cardano Foundation for wider distribution.
 ---

 ### Why do we need transaction fees?

 There are two main reasons why transaction fees are needed for a cryptocurrency like Cardano:

 People who run full Cardano nodes spend time, money and effort to run the protocol, for which they should be compensated and rewarded.
-In contrast to Bitcoin, where new currency is created with each mined block, in Cardano, transaction fees are the only source of income for participants in the protocol.
+In contrast to Bitcoin, where new currency is created with each mined block, in Cardano, transaction fees are the only source of income for participants in the protocol<!--break-->.

 The second reason for transaction fees is the prevention of DDoS (Distributed Denial of Service) attacks.
 In a DDoS attack, an attacker tries to flood the network with dummy transactions, and if he has to pay a sufficiently high fee for each of those dummy transactions, this form of attack will become prohibitively expensive for him.